NH Bird Watching

 This region includes the Mt.
-Washington Valley are thousands of acres of wilderness, ponds, swamps and the White Mountain National Forest.
+Washington Valley where there are thousands of acres of wilderness, ponds, swamps, and the White Mountain National Forest.
 Plenty of great lodging options from campsites, luxury inns, hotels, motels, and vacation homes.
-Audubon Society Birdwatching Groups have been visiting the region for many years.

 Pondicherry National Wildlife Refuge

 The Pondicherry Preserve provides an exceptional opportunity to view birds and migrating waterfowl.
 Boardwalks and hiking paths.
 Free parking areas and some wonderful inns nearby.